Diagnosis

 Interview flow

-with the updated evidence list - ask the patient the question returned from
+• ask the patient the question returned from /diagnosis,

-- add the patient's answer to the existing evidence list
+• add the patient's answer to the existing evidence list,

-- repeat the steps
+• repeat the steps.

 This process can continue for as long as necessary.
 The should_stop attribute suggests when the interview should be considered finished.
 Our engine takes into account several factors when determining this, including the interview length and the confidence it has in the rankings.
 It's possible to continue the interview beyond this point if needed, but we highly recommend honoring this attribute for most use-cases.
 In general, the number of questions answered and the probability of the top conditions in the rankings should be considered when deciding when to stop the interview.